 FIGURE 4.
 Cumulative volumetric energy densities of redox reactions per site based on environmental concentrations of variables in each reaction (Table 1).
 (Left) Shows the percent contribution of various reactions as shown in the color legend.
 (Right) Shows combined absolute energy density (as kJ per liter) for all reactions, with gray scale reflecting habitat type.
 All calculations assumed that the electron donor was the limiting substrate.
 See Supplementary Table S1 for all values and formulas.

 The predicted relative contribution of each redox pair to each site is applicable information for the “follow the energy” approach to habitability (Hoehler, 2007), and can further be constrained by comparison studies of microbial metabolic processes in the Earth analog systems, to see if the predicted energy rich metabolisms are indeed those that occur.
-This approach of comparing energy density to microbial community function has recently been shown for some subsurface sites (Osburn et al., 2014; Reveillaud et al., 2016; Momper et al., 2017), demonstrating the power of this energy density approach as a useful predictor of metabolic function.
+This approach of comparing energy density to microbial community function has recently been shown for some subsurface sites (Osburn et al., 2014; Reveillaud et al., 2016; Momper et al., 2017), demonstrating the power of this energy density approach to be a useful predictor of metabolic function.
 For example, North Pond energy is primarily from the FeS2/O2 couple (Figure 4), indicating that solid mineral substrates may be significant in this environment.
-Information on metabolic function in the community indicates that sulfur oxidizers are present in greater relative abundance as compared to hydrogen, ammonia, and nitrite metabolisms (Jørgensen and Zhao, 2016; Meyer et al., 2016), all of which are indicated as possible though with low energy density (Supplementary Table S1).
-Lost City estimates show ammonia/sulfate as a significant source of energy, tallying with recent work pointing to sulfate metabolisms as being more important than hydrogen metabolisms in this environment (Lang et al., 2018).
-At this site, the Gibbs free energy of the H2/CO2 couple is relatively high but the energy density is low (Figures 3, 4), as dissolved CO2 concentration is scarce because it rapidly precipitates as carbonates in the high pH environment.
+Oxidation of hydrogen sulfide is also predicted to yield more energy than other electron donors (Figure 4), which agrees well with information on metabolic function in the community indicating that sulfur oxidizers are present in greater relative abundance as compared to hydrogen, ammonia and nitrite metabolisms (Jørgensen and Zhao, 2016; Meyer et al., 2016).
+Lost City estimates showmethane and hydrogen oxidation reactions as significant sources of energy (Figure 4), which agrees with work indicating methane oxidizers are common in this system but contrasts with other recent work pointing to sulfate metabolisms as being more important than hydrogen metabolisms in this environment (Lang et al., 2018).
+At this site, the Gibbs free energy of the H2/CO2 couple is relatively high but the energy density low (Figures 3, 4), as dissolved CO2 concentration is scarce because it rapidly precipitates as carbonates in the high pH environment.
 As shown previously, sulfide oxidizing metabolisms are energy rich in the continental subsurface at the Sanford Underground Research Facility, and sulfide oxidizers are dominant in the microbial community (Osburn et al., 2014; Momper et al., 2017).
-In the subsurface portion of Rio Tinto, observation of iron and sulfur metabolisms matches with estimates of energy density, although the high energy predicted from the CH4/NO3 couple has not been observed as a dominant metabolism (García-Moyano et al., 2012; Sánchez-Andrea et al., 2012; Amils et al., 2014) suggesting that other factors may be influencing community structure at this site.
-Likewise, factors like water availability may be more important than energy availability in structuring the microbial community at the hyperarid and polar desert environments (Goordial et al., 2016).
-It is notable that the range of conditions at these sites did not particularly affect the volumetric energy density at the hyper-arid sites, unlike the Mars sites, which notably changed.
+In the subsurface portion of Rio Tinto, observation of iron and sulfur metabolisms matches with estimates of energy density (García-Moyano et al., 2012; Sánchez-Andrea et al., 2012; Amils et al., 2014).
+The Atacama analog site has a very low predicted energy availability, although we note that factors like water availability may be more important than energy availability in structuring the microbial community at the hyperarid and polar desert environments (Goordial et al., 2016).
+It is notable that the range of pH and temperature scenarios at the Atacama and University Valley sites did not particularly affect the predicted dominant reactions or volumetric energy densities at the hyper-arid sites, unlike the Mars sites, which notably changed, highlighting that the ion concentrations are key for determining dominant reactions and energy densities.
 Overall, this “follow the energy” approach of matching predicting energy density to microbial community structure and function may inform the likely metabolisms that might be found on extraterrestrial targets.

 As with all such calculations however, there are caveats to the estimates presented.
 Many of these values are estimates, due to missing information for many of the extraterrestrial targets (Supplementary Table S1).
 The calculations assume steady state concentrations, whereas in Earth analog environments, current concentrations do not reflect the energy available from biogeochemical reactions that may have already occurred.
 Likewise, these steady state calculations do not consider the fluxes of electron donors or acceptors, which will also have strong influence on energetics.
 The calculations assume a cumulative energy from many different reactions that would consume the same electron donors and acceptors and do not take into account competition for these substrates between the reactions, nor the possible variabilities in reaction kinetics, which is beyond the scope of this paper.
 The extraterrestrial calculations were generalized across the entire target and not modified for variations in possible habitat type.
 These calculations also do not take any other habitability factor (i.e., Figure 1) such as water, carbon availability and toxicity into consideration, though these also affect microbial communities in subsurface analog sites (Goordial et al., 2016; Purkamo et al., 2017).
 These speculations assume that limits of energy of life in earth systems would be applicable elsewhere.
 This is a rather significant assumption, but a key part of extraterrestrial-analog investigation in general.
 Finally, it must be noted that habitability does not necessarily mean a set of conditions will be inhabited (Cockell et al., 2016).
 With these limitations in mind, these figures nevertheless serve to refine the question of habitability in combination with other factors (Figure 1) by giving a rough indication of which microbial metabolic redox reactions in various deep subsurface sites and potential extraterrestrial targets potentially provide sufficient energy for life.